Entrepreneurial Thinking Matters for Everyone — Including You

 NACCE’s Everyday Entrepreneur Program (EEP) helps NACCE-member community colleges launch and fund local entrepreneurship programs.
 They support students in all walks of life through education, mentorship and seed money for everyday businesses, which in turn help the communities where they are launched.

 Hillsborough Community College (HCC) in Tampa, Florida, was one of the first colleges to receive a $250,000 gift from the Everyday Entrepreneur Venture Fund Foundation (EEVF), which provides the initial seed money for these programs.
 The HCC Foundation secured a matching gift, doubling the fund and increasing the number of budding entrepreneurs and existing businesses it could help.
-The businesses launched include Carolina Conner, a veteran-owned custom home builder and remodeler; Axon Motor Company, which designs and fabricates electric motors and generators; and Pickled Art Shop, an artist collective that offers retail and workshop space for local artists.
+The businesses it helped include Carolina Conner, a veteran-owned custom home builder and remodeler; Axon Motor Company, which designs and fabricates electric motors and generators; and Pickled Art Shop, an artist collective that offers retail and workshop space for local artists.

 In addition, HCC also offers an interdisciplinary entrepreneurship associate degree, which can prepare students to apply for startup seed funding or to work for an established company, as the video below explains in more detail.